 6. It's A Set and Forget Solution

-If something would go wrong, it’s likely under warranty.
+If something would go wrong, it’s likely under the manufacturer’s warranty.
 Most panels come with 25 or 30-year warranties.
 Inverters come with 10,12,15, 20 or 25-year warranties.

 Disadvantages: Five Cons To Going Solar

-1. If the Electric Grid Goes Down, Your Solar System Will Shut Down
+1. No Electric If the Grid Goes Down

 Solar is a significant investment that requires up-front capital or access to financing in order to save over the long-term.